-- The highest scoring showman (novice, junior or senior) in each species will be award grand champion.
-4-H members awarded grand champion showmanship in their species will advance to the round-robin competition. - If a 4-H member wins grand champion showman in multiple species, they will represent the animal where the highest score was achieved, which will leave a species slot to be filled by the 4H member who achieved the next highest score.
-Exhibitors are encouraged to remain at the fair until round robin participants are announced to ensure each participant will be given the opportunity to engage in the pre-competition prep activities. - Small animal round robin 4-H members will compete within their own age group, novice, junior and senior.
-A round robin grand champion will be selected in each age group (novice, junior and senior.) - Coaching by anyone will result in disqualification. - All 4-H members should present themselves as professionals by wearing the appropriate showmanship clothes.
-Each 4-H member should be clean; hair combed, and it is suggested that they wear clean jeans (black or dark jeans are preferred) and an ironed collared button-down shirt. - Each Champion showman of his species will give a courtesy demonstration at the beginning of the contest.
-Judges may narrate and give pointers. - Each Champion will show the animals selected for the Round Robin and be judged for points.
-The 4-H member will bring to the round robin competition the animal they used during showmanship judging, except for seniors.
-For the senior round robin competition, the judge may elect to choose any animal in the barn (owner approval required).
-If there is a safety concern, the animal best suited for Round Robin will be discussed and selected by the Livestock agent and species superintendent. - Qualified judges will judge each species. - Contestants will be required to demonstrate control and knowledge of each species.
-The required equipment will be provided to show the dog. - Replacement of unruly animals will be at the discretion of the Livestock Agent or the superintendent. - In the event of a tie in the final Round Robin scores, questions will be asked in a "sudden death" style to determine the winner.
+- The highest scoring showman in each species will be awarded species champion and will advance to the small animal round robin competition. - If an exhibitor wins overall champion showman in multiple species, they will represent the animal where the highest score was achieved.
+This will leave a species slot to be filled by the exhibitor who achieved the next highest score.
+Exhibitors are encouraged to remain at the fairgrounds until round robin participants are announced to ensure each participant will be given the opportunity to engage in the pre-competition prep activities. - Coaching by anyone during competition will result in disqualification. - Each champion showman of his species will give a courtesy demonstration at the beginning of the contest.
+Judges may narrate and give pointers. - Each champion will show the animals selected for round robin and be judged for points.
+The 4-H member will bring to the round robin competition the animal they used during showmanship judging.
+If there is a safety concern, the animal best suited for round robin will be discussed in advance and selected by the 4-H agent and species superintendent.
+Replacement of unruly animals will be at the discretion of the 4-H agent or the superintendent.

+- Qualified judges will judge each species. - Contestants will be required to demonstrate control and knowledge of each species.
+The required equipment will be provided to show the animals. - In the event of a tie in the final round robin scores, questions will be asked in a "sudden death" style to determine the winner.
 Participants will stand on opposite sides of the show ring and answer questions, until one of them cannot answer.
-The winner is the participant that answers the most questions.
+The winner is the participant that answers the most questions correctly. - Scores will be tabulated and validated by the official scorer, 4-H agent and species superintendent. - One official handler will assist with the rotations if needed. - The ring steward will announce movements; introduce contestants, judges, etc. - Grand Champion Round Robin Showman can win once per species.
+Once you win round robin with one species, you cannot participate in round robin again with that species - Round robin winners will be announced during awards night at the fair.